djalbat/juxtapose/README.md

 );
 ```

-Attributes are treated in the expected way.
 Alternatively, since the JSX results in an instance of an EasyUI element, its methods can be called against it directly:

 ```js
 const easyui = require('easyui'),